 The Swiss AF used the Mirage III between 1967 and 2003, in the fighter version until 1999 (36 Mirage IIIS - MIRO) and as a Recce platform until 2003 (18 Mirage IIIRS - AMIR - "Aufklärer MIRage ).
-For training purposes, initially 4 examples of the two-seater version Mirage IIIBS (EMIR -"Einführung MIRage") were purchased, followed by 2 Mirage IIIDS in 1983 to replace two aircraft lost in crashes.
+For training purposes, initially four examples of the two-seater version Mirage IIIBS (EMIR -"Einführung MIRage") purchased, followed by two Mirage IIIDS in 1983 to replace two aircraft lost in crashes.

-For high altitude (HA) intercept missions, the Mirage IIIS pilots were issued French equipment or equipment manufactured in Switzerland under French license .
+For high altitude (HA) intercept missions, the Mirage IIIS pilots issued with French equipment or equipment manufactured in Switzerland under French license .

-Over a first layer of underwear the pilot was wearing a (Etudes et Fabrications Aeronautiques) EFA-25 ventilated suit, followed by a partial pressure suit (Aerazur) ARZ 30 with an EFA T-21 helmet.
+Over a first layer of underclothes the pilot wore an (Etudes et Fabrications Aeronautiques) EFA-25 ventilated suit, followed by a partial pressure suit (Aerazur) ARZ 30 with an EFA T-21 helmet.
 For protection purposes a (Société Générale des Parachutes)

-SGP-21 leather suit was worn over the pressure suit.
+SGP-21 leather suit worn over the pressure suit.

 Called the "Habit de Lumière" ('Shining Suit'), this equipment was initially used with the same configuration as with the French Armée de l'Air, but would subsequently (as usual) be modified:

 - Most likely with the start of production of SGP-21 in Switzerland, by the application of a new leg pockets design with map clip, notepad holder and differently shaped zip, similar to those found on flight suits.